-To learn more about how your pension is calculated, visit pspp.ca/page/how-your-pension-is-calculated
+To learn more, visit pspp.ca/members/your-pension/how-is-your-pension-calculated/

 Other Sources of Income

 In addition to your PSPP pension, a part of your retirement income will come from government programs.
 You may be able to fill the gaps, if any, in your desired pension income with the benefits you will receive from other sources such as Canada Pension Plan (CPP) and Old Age Security (OAS).
 Take note of any other sources of income you can expect in retirement such as personal savings, the equity from your home, RRSPs and TFSAs, and include them in your retirement plan.